 - Conference Room

 The conference room is available for small sessions.
-The in-room Mac Mini as well as VGA and HDMI connections for personal laptops are available for presentations.
+The room has a Mac Mini for presentations along with a VGA and HDMI inputs for personal laptops.

 The conference room also has an integrated camera and microphones for teleconferencing with Zoom.
-Other teleconferencing needs may be accomodated with advance notice.
+Other teleconferencing needs may be accommodated with advance notice.
 Please contact the program staff to schedule use.

 - Seminar Classroom

 The 10th floor seminar room is a classroom setting.
-The projection system can be used either with a personal laptop or the in-room Mac Mini.
+A Mac Mini is available for presentations along with an HDMI connection for laptops.
 A blu-ray player is also available.
 Please contact the program staff to schedule use.